 More Canned Fish Recipes

 Hope you love this tuna avocado wrap as much as we do!

-Make these healthier tuna salad wraps?
+Did you make these healthier tuna salad wraps?
 That’s awesome!
-Love if you left a comment and rating below.
-Many thanks!
+Love if you leave a comment below.

 Tuna Salad with Greek Yogurt (on a wrap)

-- 170 gram can of tuna in water , drained well (120 grams after drained)
+- 6 ounces canned tuna in water , drained well (170 gram can before draining and 120 grams after drained)

 - 3 tablespoons Greek yogurt

 - 1 tablespoon whole grain mustard (plus more for wrap, if desired)

 - 1 stalk celery , finely chopped

 - 1 stalk green onion , thinly sliced